Evan Moore: Cleveland Browns

 Moore was signed to the Cleveland Browns practice squad on November 9, 2009 once he recovered from a broken hand suffered in training camp with the Green Bay Packers.
 He was promoted to the active roster December 5.
 In Moore's NFL debut against the San Diego Chargers, he caught 6 passes for 80 yards and was the team's leading receiver on the day.
 After playing in only 5 regular season games with the Cleveland Browns in 2009, Moore led all tight ends in receptions and yards on the season and was among the team's top receiving targets.
 He followed this up with a solid 2010 season, leading the Browns with just over 22 yards per reception.
 Following this 2010 season, Moore signed a 3-year deal reportedly worth just over $3 million per year.
 In 2011, Moore led the Browns in touchdown receptions, and was once again one of the team's leading receiving targets.
 He was released by the Browns on August 31, 2012.

 Seattle Seahawks

 Moore signed with the Seattle Seahawks on September 1, 2012 to an undisclosed contract.
 He was released December 19, 2012.

 Philadelphia Eagles

 On December 20, 2012, the day after being released by the Seahawks, Moore was signed by the Philadelphia Eagles.
-He was released on April 29, 2013 after undergoing surgery for a back injury.
+He was released on April 29, 2013 after not meeting statistical expectations by the club, and soon after undergoing surgery for a back injury.